 Compulsory modules in your first year will give you a broad foundation in both subjects.
-You’ll gain an understanding of basic accounting practices, as well as organisational behaviour and the theory and practice of setting up a business of your own.
+You’ll gain an understanding of basic accounting practices, as well as organisational behaviour and entrepreneurship.
 You’ll also be introduced to the basic concepts and techniques used in marketing.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.

 Most courses consist of compulsory and optional modules.
 There may be some optional modules omitted below.
 This is because they are currently being refreshed to make sure students have the best possible experience.
 Before you enter each year, full details of all modules for that year will be provided.

 For more information please read Business Management with Marketing BSc in the course catalogue.